STIXProject/stixproject.github.io/idioms/features/versioning/index.md

 That said, versioning and revoking content is an important topic that often gets overlooked.
 Threat intelligence is not an information domain where the information is published once and then forgotten: it constantly evolves over time as information is discovered, expanded, changed, and - when found to be wrong - deleted.

-STIX versioning takes two parallel approaches: [relationships](/idioms/features/relationships) are used to version content when a new version is significant enough a difference to be conceptually different, while updated timestamps are used for more incremental updates or updates within an organization.
+STIX versioning takes two parallel approaches: [relationships](/idioms/features/relationships) are used to version content when a new version is significant enough a difference to be conceptually different or the new version is from a different producer (id namespace prefix) than the previous version, while updated timestamps are used for more incremental updates or updates within an organization.

 ## Baseline